DaveMBush/davembush.github.io/source/_posts/where-to-store-angular-configurations.md

         ...
         {
             provide: APP_INITIALIZER,
-            useFactory: () => load(),
+            useFactory: load,
             multi: true
         }
     ]
 )
 ```

-where load() is a function that returns a function that returns a `Promise<boolean>`.
+where `load` is a `function` that returns a `function` that returns a `Promise<boolean>`.
 The promise function loads your configuration information and stores it in your application.
 Once your configuration has been loaded, you resolve the promise using `resolve(true)`.

 This last point is really important.
 If you get this wrong, the code won't wait for this to finish loading before moving on.  `useFactory` points to a `function` that returns a `function` that returns a `Promise<boolean>`!